Newspaper Page Text

 mic Temple, with the Tuggle In

-titute and the Interurban Heights
+.titute and th< Interurban Heights

-A preliminary same will be
+A preliminary game will be

 played by the MYSTERY FIVE

-and the BIRMINGHAM ALI-PRO
+and the BIRMINGHAM ALL-PRO

-TEAMS, THE SAME NICIHT.
+TEAMS.
+THE SAME MIGHT.

-Immediately following t h e
+Immediately following th e

 Games the floor will be cleared

-games on the menu 1f vou like
+games on the rm mi If you like

-dancing., both may be had for the
+dancing, both ma;.- be I. id for the

-It is cxactly four more davs be
+It is exactly four more dav: be

-fore Xanas and the clash bhetween
+fore Xmas and the clash oo’ *."* :i

 The Lincoln Eleven for a num

-ber of years was scheduled ro
+ber of years was ■ • hediilcd

 gularily on the Tigers grid menu